 Here are some reasons to vote on election day:

-It’s Your Highway Systems: The population and traffic in this country is growing rapidly in every state.
+The population and traffic in this country are growing rapidly in every state.
 Your members of Congress deal with legislation that determines how much money is available to help build highways, repair roads and bridges.
 Also, what federal funds are available to support various types of public transportation, including trains and buses.

-It’s Your Neighborhood: Your members of Congress and the President make decisions that influence crime prevention activities, laws and law enforcement, along with helping to ensure safe and affordable homes.
+Your members of Congress and the President make decisions that influence crime prevention activities, laws, and law enforcement, along with helping to ensure safe and affordable homes.
 They help to identify federal funds to help state-wide and community projects that enhance our quality of life.

-It’s Your Voice: If you do not vote, then other people – with stronger convictions than you – will determine how everything I just listed above will affect you.
+If you do not vote, then other people – with stronger convictions than you – will determine how everything I just listed above will affect you.
 Why would anyone allow others to determine the outcome of issues that will directly affect their lives?
-Issues like stem-cell research, a woman’s right to choose, separation of church and state, taxes, gay marriage etc will be decided by those who could find the time to vote, when you clearly could not.
+Issues like stem-cell research, a woman’s right to choose, separation of church and state, taxes, gay marriage etc will be decided by those who could find the time to vote when you clearly could not.

 Again, why would anyone willingly give that power over to another person, someone who is obviously more motivated than you and perhaps voting on issues or for politicians that you may oppose or who may not be looking out for your best interests?
 If you do not vote, you deserve whatever comes your way, positive or negative and you certainly do not have the right to complain or brag about the outcome.
 It is not yours to have an opinion on…you didn’t participate.